RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 And compare the details with details from explorer.

-Btw, just for fyi, if you do want to get a block by hash, you would have
+If you do want to get a block by hash, you would have
 to:

 getblockhash blocknumber

 getblock blockhash

-But that is a little longer :)
+But that is a little longer

 # Upgrade